-- (a) During the term of the Contract, the Consultant shall procure and maintain at its expense and require its subconsultants to procure and maintain, as appropriate, the following types of insurance, issued by companies authorized to conduct business under the laws of the Commonwealth of Pennsylvania: - (1) Professional Liability/Errors & Omission insurance in an amount not less than \$1,000.000. - (2) Workers' Compensation insurance sufficient to cover the Consultant's employees and those of any subconsultant engaged in performing Services in accordance with the Workers' Compensation Act (77 P.S.§ 101, et seq). - (3) Auto, Comprehensive General Liability and Property Damage insurance in an amount not less than \$250,000 per person and \$1,000,000 per occurrence. - (b) The property and general liability policies shall name the Commonwealth of Pennsylvania as an additional insured and provide notice of cancellation to the Commonwealth, at least thirty (30) days in advance of the effective date of the change or cancellation, except for cancellation due to the Consultant's nonpayment of premium, where at least fifteen (15) days' prior notice of cancellation shall be given.
-The insurance shall not contain endorsements or other forms designed to limit or restrict any action by the Commonwealth as an additional insured. - (c) The Consultant shall promptly notify the Commonwealth of material changes to its insurance coverage.
-Cancellation or alteration shall not relieve Consultant of its continuing obligation to maintain insurance coverage in accordance with this Section 5.10 (Insurance). - (d) The Consultant shall maintain insurance for the term of the Contract.
-Upon request, the Consultant shall provide the Commonwealth with a copy of each current certificate of insurance or insurance policy that evidences the required coverage. - (e) The Consultant may maintain "umbrella" insurance policies to fulfill the foregoing insurance requirements.
+- (a) During the term of this Contract, the Consultant shall procure and maintain at its expense and require its subconsultants/subcontractors to procure and maintain, as appropriate, the following types of insurance, issued by companies authorized to conduct business under the laws of the Commonwealth of Pennsylvania: - (1) For design professional services, Professional Liability/Errors & Omission insurance in an amount not less than \$1,000,000. - (2) Workers' Compensation insurance sufficient to cover the Consultant's employees and those of any subconsultant/subcontractor engaged in performing Services in accordance with the Workers' Compensation Act (77 P.S.§ 101, et seq). - (3) Auto, Comprehensive General Liability and Property Damage insurance in an amount not less than \$250,000 per person and \$1,000,000 per occurrence. - (b) The commercial general liability and property policies must name the Commonwealth of Pennsylvania as an additional insured and provide notice of cancellation to the Commonwealth, at least thirty (30) days in advance of the effective date of the change or cancellation, except for cancellation due to the Consultant's nonpayment of premium, where at least fifteen (15) days' prior notice of cancellation must be given to the Commonwealth.
+The insurance must not contain endorsements or other forms limiting or restricting any action by the Commonwealth as an additional insured. - (c) The Consultant shall promptly notify the Commonwealth of material changes to its insurance coverage.
+Cancellation or alteration shall not relieve Consultant of its continuing obligation to maintain insurance coverage in accordance with this Section 5.10 (Insurance). - (d) The Consultant shall maintain insurance for the term of the Contract meeting the minimum requirements set forth in this Section 5.10 (Insurance); however, the obligations created